The Particular Sadness of Lemon Cake: Plot

 The story begins before Rose's ninth birthday, when her mother, Lane, bakes her a cake for the occasion.
 Rose knows that Lane is unhappy with her life, but Lane's emotions show otherwise.
 From the looks of the way the cake was baked, Rose can tell that her mother feels oppressed.
 Once she realizes that she can taste emotions in the foods that she eats, she quickly comes to dislike it.
 Rose makes negative comments about the food she is consuming and Lane seems to think that she has done something wrong within her cooking.
 Rose's father, Paul, is oblivious to the fact that anything is going on per usual, and her brother thinks that his sister has gone insane.

 Rose's brother whose name is Joseph has a friend named George.
-George is the only person who seems to think that Rose is not alright.
+George is the only person who seems to think that Rose is alright.
 He is very warmhearted towards Rose and designs an experiment to see how strong her abilities are.
-The conclusion of the experiment is that Rose is able to detect the emotion in the food she eats in those who cannot comprehend the emotions they are feeling themselves.
+The conclusion of the experiment is that Rose is able to detect the emotion in the food she eats made by those who cannot comprehend the emotions they are feeling themselves.
 One day Rose eats a pie that Lane baked and Rose collapses to the floor.
 Lane takes Rose to the hospital and Rose demands that they get rid of her mouth.
 Once the shock from what happened is gone.
 Rose then realizes that if she is to speak about her ability she will come off as insane.

 Years go by and Rose has been able to avoid her mother's cooking, but by the age of 12 she decided to join the family dinner.
 In the roast beef she is able to feel a culmination of things such as, guilt, romance, and lust because Lane is having an affair, which she deduces to be with her co-worker, Larry.
 While Joseph is babysitting her, he seemingly disappears, to Rose's distress, only to reappear a few moments later outside his bedroom door.
 This happens again while babysitting a different time, and again when Lane, Rose, George, and Joseph are supposed to leave for his high school graduation.
 Joseph doesn't get into any of the colleges he applies to and, after some convincing, agrees to attend Los Angeles City College.
 He gets a nearby apartment with the help of his parents, where he lives alone.